Jenji/dynamodb-emr-exporter/README.md

 3. Call the python script to generate the steps (tasks) for EMR for each table.
 This essentially lists all the tables in the region, applies the provided filter and then generates the JSON that can be passed to EMR to export the tables
 4. Once the steps JSON is present, create a new cluster with the AWS CLI.
 We have to handle cluster setup failure here so retries are used for failures.
 5. Submit the tasks to the cluster and poll the cluster until it's complete.
 Any errors of a step will result in a failure being logged
-6. Once we know everyyhing was successful, write the export and import steps files to S3 in case this machine has issues.
+6. Once we know everything was successful, write the export and import steps files to S3 in case this machine has issues.
 We also write flag files to S3 indicating the progress of the export (in progress, complete, error, etc.) in case another process needs to ingest this data, it can poll on these status files.

 ### Import